 - Develop and apply novel methods to analyse trade-offs: recent advances in optimization and computing are starting to allow us to complex problems with numerous objectives.
-We apply these novel methods to analyse policy options for three key case study regions (described below).
+We apply these novel methods to analyse policy options for case study regions.

 - Improve theory for land sharing and land sparing: Land use policies can generally be constructed as either land sharing (i.e. integrating land use objectives) or land sparing (i.e. separation of land use objectives).
-We will analyse the preference for these policies for multiple ecosystem services in heterogeneous landscapes, in order to develop generalized theory
+We analyse the preference for these policies for multiple ecosystem services in heterogeneous landscapes to develop generalized theory.

-We are developing three case studies, across three continents, which highlight and exemplify key conservation and development challenges:
+We are developing several case studies, which highlight and exemplify key conservation and development challenges: